top of page

 DJ (Who Makes No Music) Sets Firm Guidelines on Who Is Allowed to Speak About Rave History

-In an effort to bring clarity, structure, and much-needed order to a historically chaotic culture, a DJ who has never released music has officially set firm guidelines on who is allowed to speak about rave history.
+This is satire In an effort to bring clarity, structure, and much-needed order to a historically chaotic culture, a DJ who has never released music has officially set firm guidelines on who is allowed to speak about rave history.
 The announcement came after several “pesky kids” and veterans alike dared to comment online without first checking whether their lived experience aligned with the DJ’s personal framework for acceptable discourse.
-“Rave History is important”, the DJ explained, “ Wh
+“Rave History is important”, the DJ

 Crimmu$